COVID-19 – Current restrictions on travel to Australia and changes to visa processing services

 If we grant you a visa you must not travel until advised that you are exempt from the travel restriction.

-Apply for the exemption here: https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form.
+Apply for the exemption here once you have obtained your visa: https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form.

 Electronic Travel Authorities (ETAs)